olinrobotics/irl/dino_arms/projects/Perception/README.md

 # Perception
 ## ```perception.py```
 * This is the master script of cube detection and localization for a given structure.
-The cube size is
+The cube size is 3.7 cm.
 This script initialize the depth camera.
 * Get point clouds
 * Call ```color_detection.py``` to perform tf transform using vectors defined by the point cloud of the table to  indicate the horizontal direction
-* calculate the angle of camera tilted
+* Calculate the angle of camera tilted
-* transform the point cloud such that the coordinate system of the camera aligns with that of the real world
+* Transform the point cloud such that the coordinate system of the camera aligns with that of the real world
-* get xyz coordinates of each point
+* Get xyz coordinates of each point
-* call ```localization.py``` to check for cubes
+* Call ```localization.py``` to check for cubes
-* call ```skin_detection.py``` to check the presence of a hand
+* Call ```skin_detection.py``` to check the presence of a hand